tempelaar-team/qclab-dev/docs/developer_guide/model_dev/model_dev.rst

-Analytic Gradients
+analytical Gradients
 ~~~~~~~~~~~~~~~~~~

 By Default, QC Lab calculates gradients numerically with finite differences.
 This can in many cases be avoided by providing ingredients
-that return the gradients based on analytic formulas.
+that return the gradients based on analytical formulas.
 The gradient of the classical Hamiltonian in the spin-boson model is given by

 .. math::